![]() | ||

 Tally’s Good Food Cafe, Tulsa

-Located at the intersection of Yale Avenue and 11th Street in Tulsa, Tally’s Good Food Cafe is impossible to miss.
-Aglow with elaborate neon lights and decorated in a 1950s theme, the popular diner serves great chicken-fried steak with a generous helping of nostalgia on the side.
+Tally’s Cafe in Tulsa is impossible to miss.
+Aglow with elaborate neon lights and decorated in a 1950s theme, the popular diner serves great chicken fried steak with a generous helping of nostalgia on the side.
+Try the fried green tomatoes with ranch dressing as an appetizer and end your chicken fried feast with homemade peach cobbler.

 Ollie’s Station Restaurant, Tulsa

 Located next to the train tracks in southwest Tulsa, Ollie’s Station Restaurant is a popular stop for travelers headed toward Sapulpa.
-Grownups will enjoy fueling up on chicken-fried steak with all the trimmings; kids have fun watching model trains race around the room above their heads as they dine.
+Grown-ups will enjoy fueling up on chicken fried steak with all the trimmings and kids will have fun watching model trains race around the room above their heads as they dine.

 Rock Café, Stroud

-The only thing I like better than chicken-fried steak from the Rock Café is jaegerschnitzel from the Rock Café.
-On my first visit to the restaurant in 2001, I was surprised to find such an exotic-sounding menu item in a town as small as Stroud.
-Then I discovered that this German dish is what chicken-fried steak wants to be when it grows up.
-This hand-breaded pork cutlet doused in a rich bacon-and-mushroom sauce and served with small, buttery dumplings is the Rock’s signature dish.
+The only thing better than chicken fried steak from the Rock Café is this iconic eatery's jaegerschnitzel.
+You may be surprised to find such an exotic-sounding menu item in a Route 66 town as small as Stroud.
+But you'll soon discover that this German dish is chicken fried steak's European cousin.
+This hand-breaded pork cutlet doused in a rich bacon-and-mushroom sauce and served with small, buttery dumplings is the Rock Cafe's signature dish.

 POPS, Arcadia

-Arguably Arcadia’s most unusual attraction, POPS opened in August 2007.
-It holds the distinction of being the only place in Oklahoma (and probably the only place on the planet) where you can wash down a hefty serving of chicken-fried steak with your choice of more than 500 flavors of soda.
+POPS, the newest Route 66 icon, opened in August 2007 with cutting-edge modern architecture and a monolithic 66-foot tall soda bottle sculpture complete with LED light show.
+It holds the distinction of being the only place in Oklahoma (and probably the only place on the planet) where you can wash down a hefty serving of chicken fried steak with your choice of more than 650 flavors of soda.
 Be forewarned: If you go on a weekend, it may take an hour or more to get a table, but the experience and atmosphere are well worth the wait.

 Cheever’s, Oklahoma City

-Situated in a former flower shop just off Route 66 in Oklahoma City, Cheever’s offers an imaginative, upscale twist on a diner classic: Its chicken-fried sirloin comes with jalapeno cream gravy and a side of garlic mashed potatoes.
-And there’s a bonus: Market C (a small deli and gourmet grocery store affiliated with the restaurant) is just steps away in a restored Phillips 66 station.
+Situated in a former flower shop just off Route 66 in Oklahoma City, Cheever’s offers an imaginative, upscale twist on the classic diner chicken fried steak.
+Cheever's chicken fried sirloin comes with jalapeno cream gravy and a side of red-skinned garlic mashed potatoes.
+Dessert is a must, but deciding won't be easy with the massive pecan-covered ice cream ball, strawberries and cream cake and huckleberry creme brulee being just a few of the choices.

 Lucille’s Roadhouse, Weatherford

-Built in Weatherford in 2006, Lucille’s accompanies its chicken-fried steak with mashed potatoes, gravy and a bit of history.
+Built in Weatherford in 2006, Lucille’s accompanies its chicken fried steak with mashed potatoes, gravy and a bit of history.
 The business is a tribute to the late Lucille “Mother of the Mother Road” Hamons, who for many years operated a historic Provine gas station on Route 66 just east of Weatherford.
-Lucille’s Roadhouse is a larger-than-life replica of Hamons’ station, which was restored a few years ago.
+Lucille’s Roadhouse is a larger-than-life replica of Hamons’ former station.
+Lucille's offers a total immersion experience in retro 50s decor and down home comfort food in a friendly atmosphere with a hometown feel.